zekiahchu/ThankYouCollage/README.md

 REQUIREMENTS For Your Thank You CODE

-Your Thank You CODE will include:
+Your Thank You CODE will include: <br>
 Interaction - using mouseX, mouseY
 Movement - using if Statements (variables)
 Text - some written message to the person you are thanking.